How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 How do I set up my Hikvision IP CCTV System

-Part 3: How do I find my Hikvision device and edit its settings?
+Part 3: How do I find my Hikvision device and edit its network settings?

 Please follow the steps beneath to find and correctly set your Hikvision device’s network settings.